Submatrix Maximum Queries in Monge Matrices are Equivalent to Predecessor Search: Introduction

 \paragraph{\bf Our results.} In this paper, we fully resolve the submatrix maximum query problem in $n\times n$ Monge matrices by presenting a data structure of $O(n)$ space and $O(\log\log n)$ query time.
 Consequently, we obtain an improved query time for other applications such as finding the largest empty rectangle containing a query point.
 We compliment our upper bound with a matching lower bound, showing that $O(\log\log n)$ query-time is optimal for any data structure of size $O(n\polylog(n))$.
-In fact, implicit in our upper and lower bound is an equivalence between the predecessor problem in a universe of polynomial size and the range maximum query problem in Monge matrices.
-The upper bound essentially reduces a submatrix query to a predecessor problem, and vice versa, the lower bound reduces the predecessor problem to a submatrix query problem.
+Implicit in our upper and lower bound is an equivalence between the predecessor problem in a universe of polynomial size and the range maximum query problem in Monge matrices.
+The upper bound essentially reduces a submatrix query to a constant number of predecessor problems, and vice versa, the lower bound reduces the predecessor problem to a submatrix query problem.
+In fact, the lower bound holds even for the more restricted case where the submatrix query is a subcolumn.

 Finally, we extend our result to partial Monge matrices with the exact same bounds (i.e., $O(n)$ space and $O(\log\log n)$ query time).
 Our result is the first to achieve such extension with no overhead.